symsmith/ilo/README.md

 ## Credits

-The development of ilo was very much initiated and carried thanks to [Crafting Interpreters](https://craftinginterpreters.com/), by [Robert Nystrom](http://stuffwithstuff.com/).
+The development of ilo was very much initiated and helped by the book [Crafting Interpreters](https://craftinginterpreters.com/), by [Robert Nystrom](http://stuffwithstuff.com/).

 ## License